Encharted Cook

 Instructions

-• In a medium sized bowl gently mix the chopped apples, blackberries, lemon juice, white granulated sugar, corn starch, ground coriander or cinnamon, and ground nutmeg.
+• Combine.
+In a medium-sized bowl gently mix the chopped apples, blackberries, lemon juice, white granulated sugar, corn starch, ground coriander or cinnamon, and ground nutmeg.

-• Spoon the filling into a mound in the center of pie crust leaving a 2” border uncovered with fruit.
-Fold the crust border up and slightly over filling.
+• Fill Tart.
+Spoon the filling into a mound in the center of the pie crust leaving a 2" border uncovered with fruit.
+Fold the crust border up and slightly over the filling.
 Gently press the overlapping crust to seal.

 1 Egg White, 3 Tablespoons White Sparkling Sugar

-• Dust the tart with powdered sugar for extra beauty and serve.
+• Garnish and Serve.
+Dust the tart with powdered sugar for extra beauty.
+Serve warm or at room temperature and enjoy!

 1 Tablespoon Powered Sugar